prototypefund/Digital_Bargeld-docs/api-merchant.rst

     interface CheckPaymentUnpaidResponse {
       paid: false;

-      // URL to redirect the customer to pay,
-      // replay payment or confirm that the payment
+      // URI that the wallet must process to complete the payment.
-      // is bound to a session.
-      payment_redirect_url: string;
+      taler_pay_uri: string;

     }